yelaco/my-neovim-config/.fonts/FiraCode/README.md

 * https://github.com/ryanoasis/nerd-fonts/
 * https://github.com/ryanoasis/nerd-fonts/releases/latest/

-# JetBrains Mono
+# Fira Code

-JetBrains Mono: a typeface made for developers
+**Fira Code** is a free monospaced font with programming ligatures.

-For more information have a look at the upstream website: https://github.com/JetBrains/JetBrainsMono
+For more information have a look at the upstream website: https://github.com/tonsky/FiraCode

-Version: 2.304
+Version: 6.2

 ## Which font?